liudonghua123/swingset3/README.md

 # swingset3

-Eclipse-ready Git clone of Oracle's Swingset3, taken from https://java.net/projects/swingset3.
+Eclipse-ready Git clone of Oracle's SwingSet3, taken from https://java.net/projects/swingset3, to be used with ReTest.

 ## Setup